utsav87589/Flight-Price-EDA/README.md

 - started the preprocssing in the new file (preprocessing_v2.ipynb)
 - dropped the 'year column' from the dataset, made the copy for the tree based models
 - started the prep for the distance based models

+### 5.

+- fixed the plot issue
+- made the test.csv for distance based models
+- saved and used the scaler for the data